Abyssinia, Henry: Aftermath

 While "Abyssinia, Henry" is well known for the departure of McLean Stevenson from the series, it was also the final episode in which Wayne Rogers appeared.
 During the summer 1975 break between seasons three and four, he quit the series.
-20th Century Fox sued him for breach of contract, but the lawsuit collapsed.
-The character of Trapper John McIntyre was subsequently written off the series in "Welcome to Korea," the first episode of the next season.
+20th Century Fox sued him for breach of contract, but the lawsuit collapsed, because Rogers had not signed any contract.
+The character of Trapper John McIntyre was subsequently written off the series in "Welcome to Korea", the first episode of the next season.

-As a result, when the cast returned to begin filming the series' fourth season in September 1975, there were major changes in both the makeup and the direction of the show.
+As a result, when the cast returned to begin filming the series' fourth season for broadcast starting in September 1975, there were major changes in both the makeup and the direction of the show.
 The more earnest and faithful family man Captain B.J.
 Hunnicutt (Mike Farrell) had replaced Trapper John, and the regular Army Colonel Sherman Potter (Harry Morgan) had replaced Henry Blake as commander of the 4077th.
 Longtime recurring guest cast member Jamie Farr, who played Corporal Maxwell Q. Klinger, was elevated to the regular cast, with his name being featured on the opening credits.
 Episodes following this represented a major change in focus for the show; the individual effects and psychological damages of war were explored more, often in parallel to the ending of the Vietnam War, and the Korean culture was portrayed in greater depth than had been done before, instead of focusing on a "boorish, military mindset" as before.

-In general, the show began to take on a more serious tone as a seriocomic (or dramedy) series, in which the focus was on the character rather than the character type, and moved away from its status as a situation comedy.
+In general, the show began to take on a more serious tone as a seriocomic (or dramedy) series, in which the focus was on the character rather than the character type, and became less of a situation comedy.